OliviaKeiter/building-out-loud/05-i-built-a-business-in-a-day.md

 Before I registered anything or wrote a single line of code, I sat down with Claude and did the thinking.

 Not "help me name my business."
-Not "write me a pricing page." (well..I did that too..)
-The real thinking.
+Not "write me a pricing page." *(well..
+I did that too..)* The real thinking.
 What is this business, actually?
 What do we believe about how it should run?
 What will we never do?
 What happens when an agent drafts something for a client and it sounds wrong?
 What does the intake conversation look like when the client is a 65-year-old hardware store owner who has never thought about a website in his life?

 The kind of thinking most people skip because it feels like procrastinating when there's actual building to do.

 I ran that process twice. *The second pass found things the first one missed.
-I'm telling you all it's worth it.*
+I'm telling you, it's worth it.*

 ---